versionone/VersionOne.SDK.Python/README.md

   * Correctly handle multi-valued attributes including removal of values.

+#### Installation

+run `python setup.py install`, or just copy the v1pysdk folder into your PYTHONPATH.

 ## License ##

 Redistribution and use in source and binary forms, with or without